Windows are an essential feature of a great home; they are critical to reducing heating and energy costs.

 The main factors that affect the price of your window replacement are:

-Understanding these elements will let more accurately budget for your new window replacement.
+Understanding these elements will let you budget for your new window replacement more accurately.

 How to Build a Budget for a Window Replacement project?

-To begin building your window replacement budget, it’s important to understand your window needs.
+To begin building your window replacement budget, it’s essential to understand your window needs.

-● Additional features – there are many customizations to windows that will affect the price.
-One of the most common additional features is having gas fills for your windows.
-This additional gas barrier will increase the energy efficiency of your window as it helps prevent heat from exiting or entering through the window.
+The additional gas barrier will increase your window’s energy efficiency as it helps prevent heat from exiting or entering through the window.

 Formulating Your Window Replacement Budget

 Once you have identified the type, style, and additional features, you can formulate your budget by: